Ansible Tower

 This is where you can use Smart Inventories.
 Smart inventory allows you to create inventories off Ansible Tower fact caching support.
 So, could you please create new inventories that include all hosts that match specific criteria?
 This can be based on host attributes such as groups or gathering facts.
 Gathering facts could be anything, such as the manufacturer or installed software service.

-This can be particularly helpful for dynamically creating inventories with a specific type of host based on a filter and saves the need for manually creating many different groups—or worse, having to add the same host multiple times.
+This can be particularly helpful for dynamically creating inventories with a specific type of host based on a filter.
+It saves the need for manually creating many different groups—or worse, adding the same host multiple times.

 Red Hat Ansible: Machine Credentials

 When running a job template against one or more remote hosts or nodes, you must create a credential and associate it with your job template.
 The default is the machine credential, but we have many different credential types.
-A machine credential is, for example, an SSH username and password or an SSH username and a private key— these are stored securely in the backend database of Tower.
+A machine credential is, for example, an SSH username and password or an SSH username and a private key—these are stored securely in Tower’s backend database.

 Credential via Hashicorp Vault

-Ansible Credential Plugin integration via Hashicorp Vault is an API addressable secrets engine that will make life easier for anyone wishing to handle secrets management and automation better.
-To automate effectively, modern systems require multiple secrets: certificates, database credentials, keys for external services, operating systems, and networking.
+Ansible Credential Plugin integration via Hashicorp Vault is an API-addressable secrets engine that will make life easier for anyone wishing to improve secrets management and automation.
+Modern systems require multiple secrets to automate effectively: certificates, database credentials, keys for external services, operating systems, and networking.

-Understanding who is accessing secret credentials and when is complex and often platform-specific, and managing key rotation, secure storage, and detailed audit logging across a heterogeneous toolset is almost impossible.
+Understanding who is accessing secret credentials and when is complex and often platform-specific.
+Managing key rotation, secure storage, and detailed audit logging across a heterogeneous toolset is almost impossible.
 Red Hat Tower solves numerous issues, but its integration with enterprise secret management solutions can utilize secrets on demand without human interaction.

 Ansible Vault